yguan/writings/app/js/article/test-server.md

 **Create the test server's database.**

-**Capture client-side code's http requests and server's responses, and store them in the test sever's database.**
+**Capture client-side code's http requests and the actual server's responses, and store them in the test sever's database.**

 **Enable the test server to update all stored requests' response data by sending requests to the actual Web server.**